-- Students must satisfactorily complete a year long, full-time clinical internship. - Because the Department requires students to have successfully defended a dissertation proposal prior to applying for internship, students need to successfully defend their proposal no later than OCTOBER 1 of the year they apply for internship. - Note that students cannot propose and defend a thesis or dissertation in the same academic semester and should plan their time accordingly. - Additionally, students must have completed a minimum of 450 face-to-face clinical hours and a minimum of 150 supervision hours before they are eligible to apply for internship.
+- Students must satisfactorily complete a year long, full-time clinical internship. - Because the Department requires students to have successfully defended a dissertation proposal prior to applying for internship, students need to successfully defend their proposal no later than SEPTEMBER 15th of the year they apply for internship. - Note that students cannot propose and defend a thesis or dissertation in the same academic semester and should plan their time accordingly.

+- It is also advised that students complete the majority of their 12 required dissertation credits in the academic year(s) before their internship begins. - Additionally, students must have completed a minimum of 450 face-to-face clinical hours and a minimum of 150 supervision hours before they are eligible to apply for internship.
 (For additional requirements prior to applying for internship see Appendix I: CUDCP Criteria for Internships.) - It is expected that all students will complete their clinical internship at a site that is accredited by the American Psychological Association or the Canadian Psychological Association.
-In unusual circumstances, students may complete their internship at a nonaccredited site (preferably one that is an APPIC member site), with the permission of the Director of Clinical Training and the student's Clinical Coordinator, and after the program has been vetted to ensure a quality training experience. - A full description of Internship application procedures can be found on page 61.
+In unusual circumstances, students may complete their internship at a non-accredited site (preferably one that is an APPIC member site), with the permission of the Director of Clinical Training and the student's Clinical Coordinator, and after the program has been vetted to ensure a quality training experience. - A full description of Internship application procedures can be found on page 61.